-The purpose of the website Nordic Safeguarding Practices is to compile information and present Good Practices in safeguarding intangible cultural heritage in the Nordic region.
+The main purpose of the website Nordic Safeguarding Practices is to present Good practices in safeguarding intangible cultural heritage in the Nordic region.
 Our vision is to generate synergies in wider and wider circles and facilitate processes of communication between different levels of stakeholders.

 The Convention, with its full name The UNESCOs 2003 Convention for the Safeguarding of the Intangible Cultural Heritage, is ratified by all state parties in the Nordic and Baltic region, but the process of implementation is at different stages in each country.

 Intangible cultural heritage is a complex phenomenon and concept.This regards the living heritage itself, but also the safeguarding processes and stakeholders which are a part of it.
 Working in the field, stakeholders experience constraints and obstacles many a times.
 This site offers stakeholders to look beyond their own practice and national borders, to be inspired or inspire.